When you’re running an agency, you know you’ll hear from prospective clients with what I call “big dreams and small budgets.”

 Have some sympathy.
 Most people really don’t know how much marketing services should cost.
 It’s not like buying a gallon or gas or a gallon or milk, where people have a reference price in mind.
 How often do most businesses buy a website or SEO or social media help?
 Not every day.

 Keep in mind that every agency’s definition of “small budget” is different.
-I’ve worked with a client whose minimum is $75,000… but I also know U.S.-based copywriters who’ll do blog posts for $75.
+I worked with an agency whose minimum is $100,000… but I also know U.S.-based copywriters who’ll do blog posts for $100.

 Keep an eye on how you’re positioning yourself, including the value of your agency’s work